VitaliRj/OBD2-SocktCAN-Interface/README.md

 Learn more about the standard and the connector: https://en.wikipedia.org/wiki/On-board_diagnostics

-It is important to match the bitrate or baudrate of your hardware to the bitrate of your vehicle.
+Additionally is important to match the bitrate or baudrate of your hardware to the bitrate of your vehicle.
 This should be done in the `/boot/config.txt` file:

 Just add the following lines at the end of the File using: